hcassus/TTTTest/README.md

 ## Testing
 Since I'm not fluent in JS Unit testing, there may be some suboptimal implementations.

 The beforeEach function injects a simplified version of the grid used by the game.
 The original intention was to use the actual game page, but the lack of knowledge in the tools I have used led me to adopt this strategy.
-By stubbing the HTML I was able to unit test methods that interacted with the page.
+By stubbing the HTML I was able to unit test methods that interacted with the DOM.

-The afterEach function had the intention of reseting the game, so that the turns woulf be respected and the asserts wouldn't be messed up.
+The afterEach function had the intention of reseting the game, so that the turns would be respected and the asserts wouldn't be messed up.

 ### Running the tests